Confucius for T. Horne

 Nowadays, people leaving school would be to look at the ■glassy walls of Peru as by a thousand men who pulled one stone; and having pulled many, they put those stones up to a height that ■pole vaulting could take.

-The walls of Jericho might be a case where the story is told kind of backwards, yet the question remains the same — is it to show man for nonsense, or to question any knowledge about man?
+The walls of Jericho might be a case where the story is told kind of backwards, yet the question remains the same — is it to show man for nonsense, or to question any knowledge about human nature?

 Knowledge or fancy